rocBLAS programming guide#

 It has a command line interface, which mimics the --yaml

-input used by rocblas-bench (see above section for details).
+input used by rocblas-bench (see the section above for details).

 To generate the expected --yaml

-input, profile logging can be used, by setting environment variable ROCBLAS_LAYER=4
+input, you can use profile logging by setting the environment variable ROCBLAS_LAYER=4

 .

-For more information on rocBLAS logging, see Logging in rocBLAS
+For more information on rocBLAS logging, see rocBLAS logging.

 - {'rocblas_function': 'gemm_ex', 'transA': 'N', 'transB': 'N', 'M': 320, 'N': 588, 'K': 4096, 'alpha': 1, 'a_type': 'f32_r', 'lda': 320, 'b_type': 'f32_r', 'ldb': 6144, 'beta': 0, 'c_type': 'f32_r', 'ldc': 320, 'd_type': 'f32_r', 'ldd': 320, 'compute_type': 'f32_r', 'device': 0}